Learning Tools and Technologies

 EdTech faculty and staff have expertise with a range of apps, software, and cloud tools which have the potential to enrich learning and teaching.
 However, we do not necessarily have administration rights or control over these tools, and they are not part of our core business.

-Support for these tools predominantly consists of advising on effective pedagogical practice in embedding them in learning and teaching activities.
+Support for these tools is limited, and predominantly consists of advising on effective pedagogical practice in embedding them in learning and teaching activities.
 Where troubleshooting or technical support is required, please be aware that it may take us longer to respond as we prioritize our Level 1 technologies.

 Users must ensure that their use of ‘advised-on’ technologies complies with legal requirements (i.e. FIPPA, PIPA, data protection, copyright) and institutional policies.